LehtinenHenna/automatic-watering-system/project plan.md

 Web interface from which the user can control:
 - toggling the system on or off
 - how many liters of water gets pumped each time the pump is turned on
 - how often the moisture sensor is read

-The web interface should also have a login functionality, especially if it uses HTTPS protocol The system also has a database that has time series data about when the water pump was turned on
+## MongoDB database
+- water pump table that has columns:
+  - timestamp of when the pump was turned on
+  - timestamp of when the pump was turned off
+- variables table that has columns:
+  - how many hours in between sensor readings
+  - system enable variable (true or false) that defines if the moisture sensor gets read or not (and therefore if the water pump gets turned on or not)
+  - how many seconds the water pump is turned on for (django converts liters to seconds)

 ## Raspberry Pi
 Docker Containers: